crate/tsperf/DATA_GENERATOR.md

 ##### Client Library

 For Microsoft SQL Server the [pyodcb](https://github.com/mkleehammer/pyodbc) library is used.
+If the Data Generator is run via `pip install` please ensure that pyodbc is properly installed on your system.

 To connect with Microsoft SQL Server the following environment variables must be set: